Michel Sadelain

-Michel Sadelain is an immunologist and genetic engineer at Memorial Sloan Kettering Cancer Center, New York, New York, where he holds the Steve and Barbara Friedman Chair.
-He is the founding director of the Center for Cell Engineering and the head of the Gene Transfer and Gene Expression Laboratory.
-He is a member of the department of medicine at Memorial Hospital and of the immunology program at the Sloan Kettering Institute.
+Michel Sadelain (born 1960) is a genetic engineer and cell therapist at Columbia University New York, New York.
+He is the Director of the Columbia Initiative in Cell Engineering and Therapy (CICET).
+Sadelain also serves as the Director of Columbia University Irving Medical Center's Cancer Cell Therapy Initiative in the Herbert Irving Comprehensive Cancer Center.
+Sadelain was previously the Steve and Barbara Friedman Chair, founding director of the Center for Cell Engineering, and the head of the Gene Transfer and Gene Expression Laboratory at Memorial Sloan Kettering Cancer Center.
 He is best known for his major contributions to T cell engineering and chimeric antigen receptor (CAR) therapy, an immunotherapy based on the genetic engineering of a patient's own T cells to treat cancer.
+Sadelain also pioneered the use of lentiviral vectors to treat severe hemoglobinopathies such as β-thalassemia and sickle cell disease.
+Sadelain is an elected member of the National Academy of Medicine of France and the American Academy of Arts & Sciences.

 Education and career

-Sadelain was born in France, where he earned his MD at the University of Paris, France, in 1984.
+Sadelain was born in 1960 in Paris, France, where he earned his MD at the University of Paris, France, in 1984.
 After obtaining his PhD in immunology at the University of Alberta in Edmonton, Canada, in 1989, he trained as a postdoctoral fellow at the Whitehead Institute for Biomedical Research, Massachusetts Institute of Technology (MIT) in Cambridge, Massachusetts.
 While at MIT, Sadelain began his research on genetic engineering.
 In 1994, Sadelain joined Memorial Sloan Kettering as an assistant member in the Sloan Kettering Institute, where he established programs on human hematopoietic stem cell and T cell engineering.
 In 2008, he founded the Center for Cell Engineering at Memorial Sloan Kettering.
 He is a past president of the American Society of Cell and Gene Therapy (2014–2015) and previously served on its board of directors from 2004 to 2007.
 He served as a member of the Recombinant DNA Advisory Committee (RAC) of the NIH from 2013 to 2015.
+In 2024, Sadelain was appointed Columbia University as the Director of the Columbia Initiative in Cell Engineering and Therapy (CICET).
+Sadelain also serves as the Director of Columbia University Irving Medical Center's Cancer Cell Therapy Initiative in the Herbert Irving Comprehensive Cancer Center.